KQM-git/HSRNews/readme.md

 ### Known Issues

-■2023/10/12

-- We are aware of an issue where the animation for character Ultimates have a chance of lagging on certain Android devices.
-Trailblazers who encounter this issue can go to settings > Graphics Settings and turn off the Shadow Quality option to fix it.

 ■2023/10/11

 - We are aware of an issue where the voice over and subtitles do not match.
 This issue will be fixed in the future.

 ### Game Updates and Improvements Overview

+■2023/10/18

+- Fixes an issue where character Ultimates' animations have a chance of lagging on certain Android devices.

+- Fixes an error where, after triggering the investigation regarding the "Cloud Knight's standard-issue Devastator Glaive" in the Xianzhou Luofu's Central Starskiff Haven, choosing the 'No losses' option during the subsequent interactive event would prevent the 'Leave It There' achievement from unlocking.

+- Fixes an error where certain texts displayed in "Simulated Universe" are in Simplified Chinese.

+- Fixes issues with certain texts in Character Story: Part I and Character Story: Part IV for the character Jingliu (Destruction: Ice)

+- Fixes an issue where part of the subtitles are inconsistent with the voice-over for Dan Shu (NPC) in Adventure Mission "Sinners Misled, Credence Falsified."

 ■2023/10/16